twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 ## Part 3: Integration testing

+Unit tests have been throughly covered by now, so let's move on to "integration" testing.
+These tests will examine how our application functions when a realistic user-generated operation is performed.
+In contrast to unit tests, integration tests exercise the _entire_ application, so we will need to have a running server in order to run these tests.
+We'll need to write code that will open up a browser, load our application, and then perform one or more common tasks.

 ### Tools to help us write and run our tests

+Just like out client-side and sever-side unit tests, we'll again use Jasmine to write our integration tests.
+Furthermore, Jasmine will _run_ these tests as well, just as it runs our server tests.
+But integration tests are a bit more complex than unit tests, so we need some more help writing and running them.
+We'll enlist [WebdriverIO][webdriverio] to make this as easy as possible.
+WebdriverIO provides an easy to use JavaScript API on top of Selenium Webdriver's wire protocol, which allows us to control and query any browser programmatically.
+But [wire protocol is low-level and not particularly pleasant to work with][webdriver-w3c].
+WebdriverIO "fixes" this for us, and allows us to complete our mission to write and test a web application using nothing but JavaScript.

 ### Writing a simple but useful test
-{% Test adding a name %}
+To illustrate the role and structure of a typical Webdriver-dependant integration test using WebdriverIO, let's create a single simple but incredibly useful test that will ensure a user is able to successfully add a new name.

+Before we get into actually writing any code, let's outline exactly how this test should be structured.
+Let's also assume that our server is already running:

+1. Navigate to our app in a browser.
+2. Determine how many names exist in the list initially (by counting list item elements).
+3. "Type" a value into the text input at the bottom of the page.
+4. Click the "add name" button.
+5. Ensure the number of names in our list has increased by  exactly 1 and it contains the value we entered into the text input.
+6. End test/close browser.

+That's it - six simple steps.
+And WebdriverIO provides an elegant API that will allow us to follow this formula _and_ write code that is mostly self-documenting.

 ### Running our test locally
-{% Run locally against FF %}
+- Run locally against FF
-{% Updating our npm scripts to simplify setup of test, startup of selenium server, running of tests}
+- Updating our npm scripts to simplify setup of test, startup of selenium server, running of tests

 ## Part 4: Full Test Automation With Travis CI and BrowserStack
-{% why is this good? %}
+- why is this good?

 ### What is Travis CI?
 What is BrowserStack?

 ### Setting up Travis
-  {% Setting up an account %}
+- Setting up an account
-  {% Making Travis aware of your project %}
+- Making Travis aware of your project

 ### Setting up BrowserStack
-  {% Setting up account %}
+- Setting up account
-  {% Configuring your base build %}
+- Configuring your base build

 ### Running our unit tests using Travis

 ### Running our integration tests using Travis and BrowserStack
-  {% Updating integration tests & config to run against various browsers using BrowserStack %}
+- Updating integration tests & config to run against various browsers using BrowserStack
-  {% Updating npm test script to run all tests %}
+- Updating npm test script to run all tests

 ## Going further
-    {% handle empty list of names in code and back it with a unit test for names-list %}
+- handle empty list of names in code and back it with a unit test for names-list
-    {% move integration test config to a file in config dir %}
+- move integration test config to a file in config dir
-    {% better reporting of failed tests all around %}
+- better reporting of failed tests all around

 [blink]: http://www.chromium.org/blink